Our Lost Goddesses

 There are many examples of female figures in fairy lore, many of which may be vestiges of older goddesses.

 So, did the Reformation succeed in finally stamping the Goddess out of European culture?
 Absolutely not.
 She lived on in the most unlikely of places: the fairy tale.

 Fairy Tales Get a Bad Rap These Days

-Modern bloggers and social commentators have been quite negative about the fairy tale in recent years.
-You know, there is a strong anti-feminist bandwagon growing lately.
-And, I understand very much why feminism was and is needed, so I will not join that bandwagon.
+Modern bloggers and social commentators have been quite negative about the fairy tale in recent years; as you probably know, there is a strong anti-feminist bandwagon growing lately.
+And because I understand very much why feminism was and is needed, I will not join that bandwagon.

-However, EVERY ideology has the tendency to go awry when it goes too far.
-And, like many of the necessary social movements of the 20th century, this is another area where sometimes these so-called “warriors” of perceived social justice in the 21st century are speaking out of ignorance.
+However, every ideology has the tendency to go awry when it goes too far.
+And, like many of the necessary social movements of the 20th century, this is another area in which these so-called “warriors” of perceived social justice in the 21st century are sometimes speaking out of ignorance.

 Disney films receive quite a lot of flack these days for promoting “outdated” images of women in fairy tales.

 However, I find this quite unfair.
 Some insist that Disney’s versions are terrible compared to “the originals.”
 Well, I hate to break it to them, but even Grimms’ and Perrault’s versions were not the “originals.”

 Fairy tales arose in oral folk tradition; just like folktales, myths, and legends, they varied by era, by region, and by the individual telling the tale.
 Disney is just one more storyteller interpreting old tales for the modern age.

 What's more, even Disney fairy tales are changing.
 It is now nearly 100 years since Snow White was released (if you can believe that!) and just look at the difference between old-school Disney and their newer releases like Brave, Tangled, and Frozen.